 - It puts excess stress on wastewater treatment plants and infrastructure

-What can you do to prevent inflow and infiltration
+What you can do to prevent inflow and infiltration

-There are a few simple things you can do to ensure your property doesn’t contribute to inflow and infiltration.
+There are a few things you can do to ensure your property doesn’t contribute to inflow and infiltration.

-- Participate in Inflow and Infiltration reduction projects happening in your neighbourhood
+- Participate in inflow and infiltration reduction projects happening in your neighbourhood

-What is the Town doing about Inflow and Infiltration?
+What is the Town doing about inflow and infiltration?